- What personal data we collect from you when you use our websites, smartcards, apps, visit our bus stations, contact us or use our services, or WiFi;

 How we use your personal data

-We only use this information for the collection of unpaid fares, fraud prevention and the prosecution of travel offences.
+We only use this information for the administration of the Penalty Fares scheme, collection of unpaid fares, fraud prevention and the prosecution of travel offences.

 Sharing data with third parties